 HUNTSVILLE MARINE'S FUEL SAVING RECOMENDATIONS

 Do not buy an underpowered boat!
 This is a common mistake and although smaller displacement engines in cars will frequently save fuel costs, this is not true in boats.
 An underpowered boat uses up to 25% more fuel in situations of heavy loads and family recreational water sports.
+Due to drag a boat is moved against 5 times more frictional resistance than your car.
 A powerboat whether outboard or sterndrive consummes the most fuel coming from a near zero position to on plane speed (normally 20 to 25 MPH).
-The more stress and engine capacity required in combination with the longer periods of maximum engine power to achieve actual planning speed will greatly effect fuel consumption by as much as 40%.
-Manufacturer's place a maximum horsepower rating on all boats and it is adviseable to be close to this in your purchase.
+Consider that you are moving the mass weight of the boat and motor plus the passenger load and skier or tuber to the desired speed quickly.
+The more stress and engine capacity required in combination with the longer periods of maximum engine power to achieve actual planning speed will negatively effect fuel consumption by as much as 40%.
+Manufacturer's place a maximum horsepower rating on all boats and it is adviseable to be close to this in your purchase to reduce your fuel consumption.

 Some boat hulls are more effecient than others.
-Boat builders such as Stingray (Z Plane Hull Technology) and Campion with its Apex hull design can save you over 10% in reduced fuel consumption.
+Boat builders such as Campion with its Apex hull design can save you over 10% in reduced fuel consumption.
+A pontoon boat will utilize less fuel than a fiberglass runabout or bowrider.
+A dedicated ski boat or wakeboard boat is not fuel or environmentally friendly.
 Get the fuel useage data before you buy or just do some research.

 Choose your engine wisely!
 Mercruiser Sterndrives and Mercury Outboard use regular fuels.
 Many competitive products require mid grade or premium fuels.
 This can amount to considerable savings especially over the life of ownership.
 Choose multiport fuel injection (MPI) over carburetor operated fuel delivery systems as the savings can be significant and in the area of 10%.
 A four stroke outboard is not necessarily more fuel effecient than a direct injection two stroke engine.
 Quicker on plane time with direct injection outboards ( Mercury Optimax) will in most cases save fuel when the boat is used primarily for watersports.